ScottLogic/blog/_posts/2025-03-24-pytest-with-requests-a-useful-automation-alternative-to-postman-in-a-python-world.md

 ## Let’s see how this works.

 In the below simple use case is an example parameterized pytest test using the Python module Requests to make a GET request to the forecast endpoint.
 The request parameters are passed in as a dictionary ‘payload’.
-The location_name parameter is optional for this endpoint, however base_time, valid_time_from, valid_time_to and location_type are required.
+The `location_name parameter` is optional for this endpoint, however `base_time`, `valid_time_from`, `valid_time_to` and `location_type` are required.
 The test asserts the response has a status code ‘200’ when all required parameters are present, with or without the optional parameter, indicating the request was a success.

 ~~~python